Bellbrook’s Crime Rate

 - Possession of marijuana

 Although misdemeanors are less severe, a court can still sentence you to up to a year in jail and thousands of dollars in fines.
 You will have a criminal record that could impair your ability to find employment or housing.
 You may also get disqualified from certain government aid programs.
+In many cases, Gounaris Abboud has provided people accused of misdemeanors with strong defenses that have resulted in positive outcomes and preserved their reputations in the Bellbrook area.

-A Fresh Start in Bellbrook: Expungement & Record Sealing
+Expungement & Record Sealing in Bellbrook, Ohio

 Employers, landlords, professional licensing boards, and the general public can see any convictions on your record.
 Only juvenile offenses may be sealed automatically from public scrutiny.